-Introducing the Praxis™ Performance Assessments for Teachers from ETS
+Introducing the Praxis® Performance Assessment for Teachers from ETS

-Starting in the fall of 2014, teacher candidates required to submit a teacher performance assessment will have another choice of an assessment to show what they know and are able to do — the Praxis™ Performance Assessment for Teachers (PPAT).
+Teacher candidates required to submit a teacher performance assessment will have another choice of an assessment that shows what they know and are able to do — the Praxis® Performance Assessment for Teachers (PPAT).

 How does it work?